gdlg/panoramic-object-detection/README.md

 Our inference script is based on panoramas that have been cropped vertically due to memory contraints.
 To use the same crop as in our paper, take a 2048×1024 panorama and crop it vertically to the range [424,724] to get a 2048x300 panorama.

-1. Download a dataset of 360° images such as [our dataset](https://hades.ext.dur.ac.uk/~greg/datasets/synthetic-panoramic-dataset.tar.gz) of synthetic images based on the CARLA simulator.
+1. Download a dataset of 360° images such as [our dataset](https://hochet.info/~gregoire/eccv2018/datasets/synthetic-panoramic-dataset-v2.tar.gz) of synthetic images based on the CARLA simulator.
 You can also use images from Mapillary (see the [list](https://hochet.info/~gregoire/models/mapillary_image_keys.txt) of Mapillary image keys that we used for experimentation).

+*Note that the dataset was updated on the 25/02/2020 to improve the ground truth bounding box quality and add 3D object detection evaluation metrics.
+The original dataset is still available [here](https://hochet.info/~gregoire/eccv2018/datasets/synthetic-panoramic-dataset.tar.gz).*

 2. (optional).
 Fetch our pretrained models:
 ```